ibm-cloud-architecture/refarch-eda/docs/deployments/eventstreams/README.md

 ![](images/event-stream-admin.png)

 To connect an application or tool to this cluster, you will need the address of a bootstrap server, a certificate and an API key.
-The page to access that is on the top right corner: `Connect to this cluster`:
+The page to access this information, is on the top right corner: `Connect to this cluster`:

 ![](images/ies-cluster-connection.png)

 Download certificate and Java truststore files, and the generated API key.
 A key can apply to all groups or being specific to a group.

-To leverage the api key the code needs to set the following properties:
+In Java to leverage the api key the code needs to set the some properties:

 ```java
 properties.put(CommonClientConfigs.SECURITY_PROTOCOL_CONFIG, "SASL_SSL");
 properties.put(SaslConfigs.SASL_MECHANISM, "PLAIN");